SSyncropel Docs

 spl identity generate

-This writes a did:key keypair to ~/.syncro/identity.key.
-The daemon picks it up on startup and uses it to sign the manifest.
-Without it, /.well-known/syncropel still serves the capabilities manifest — but the federation_manifest sibling is omitted, and any caller querying the peer will see federation.enabled = false.
+This writes a keypair the instance uses to sign its manifest.
+Without it, /.well-known/syncropel still serves the capability manifest — but the federation block is omitted, and any caller will see federation.enabled = false.

 spl discover --peer-url https://alice.example.com